memgraph/docs/memgraph_versioned_docs/version-2.7.0/how-to-guides/query-modules.md

 USER memgraph
 ```

-It is important that you install Python library as a `root` user, instead as the default `memgraph` user.
+It is important that you install Python library as a `root` user, rather than the default `memgraph` user.

 ## How to list all loaded .py query modules?